studio1902/statamic-peak/README.md

 <span id="multilingual-fields"></span>

 It is currently not possible in Statamic to translate field labels and descriptions so I settled for English.
 Translate the labels and descriptions in all fieldsets (`resources/fieldsets/*.yaml`) and follow the [the instructions in the Statamic documentation](https://statamic.dev/cp-translations#content) to make the Statamic CP available in your language of choice.

+## Reduced motion
+<span id="reduced-motion"></span>

+The default anchor styles configured in `tailwind.config.site.js` respects users that prefer less motion.
+Other transition utilities used in Peaks' templates are prefixed with the `motion-safe:` variant by default.
+Motion-safe variants are enabled for all animation and transition utilities.
+You can disable this in `tailwind.config.js`.
+Read more on [how motion safe works](https://tailwindcss.com/docs/hover-focus-and-other-states#motion-safe).

 ## Upcoming features
 <span id="upcoming-features"></span>